leostat/Necurity.co.uk/netsec/_posts/2013-08-22-redhat_spacewalk_tutorial.md

 IMG GOES HERE

 <p>
 After this create a child channel to be associated with the parent, naming this as the repository it represents.
-For example you may want to have the OS, updates, EPEL, and the Spacewalk tools.
+For example you may want to have the Updates, EPEL, and the Spacewalk tools.
 You will want to go back to the create page and make a few more channels until you have everything you need.
 </p>

 IMG GOES HERE